Michelle Paradise: TV staff writer

 In April 2011, Paradise completed the Warner Bros.
 Writers' Workshop.
 She was one of nine finalists for the workshop, out of over 1,300 applicants.
 In 2013, she became a staff writer on the CW series The Originals, a spin-off of The Vampire Diaries.
 She was credited as an executive story editor in the series' first season, as a co-producer in its second, a producer in its third, supervising producer in its fourth, and co-executive producer in its fifth and final season.
 Paradise wrote or co-wrote 15 episodes of The Originals, over its 5-year run.

 After the completion of The Originals, Paradise joined the writing staff of the CBS All Access series Star Trek: Discovery as a co-executive producer in its second season, which started airing in January 2019.
 She wrote the episode "Project Daedalus", and co-wrote the two-part season finale "Such Sweet Sorrow" with Jenny Lumet and series executive producer Alex Kurtzman, who was also showrunner in Discovery's second season.
 In February 2019, Paradise was promoted to executive producer of the series for its third season, which premiered in 2020.

 Personal life

 Paradise was born in San Diego.
-She has two bachelor's degrees (in English and French) from Brigham Young University and a master's degree in comparative literature from San Francisco State University.
-While Paradise was at BYU she was a member of the Church of Jesus Christ of Latter-day Saints; she told an interviewer, "I was Mormon for about seven years and pretty much left the church after graduation ... all for reasons that are pretty personal."
+She has bachelor's degrees in English and French from Brigham Young University and a master's degree in comparative literature from San Francisco State University.
+At BYU she was a member of the Church of Jesus Christ of Latter-day Saints; she told an interviewer, "I was Mormon for about seven years and pretty much left the church after graduation ... all for reasons that are pretty personal."
 In 2007, POWER UP named Paradise one of its "10 Amazing Gay Women in Showbiz".